DCS-training/TeachingDH/AttendeesInstructions.md

 Please carefully read the following notes on how to prepare for the online session.

-We are going to use a **Team channel**.
-To access this event, you will need to [sign up to this Teams Team in advance]().
+- We are going to use a **Team channel**.
+To access this event, you will need to sign up to this Teams Team in advance [we are not going to use it for this demo].
 Once you have joined the Group you will be able to see the link to join the discussion on Monday.
 The group will remain online for the rest of the semester to give you a space where to contact people for help and share any resources others may find useful.

-If you want to familiarise yourself with the good practices of using text analysis in research, you can have a look at our [Pathway of Learning in Text Analysis](https://www.cdcs.ed.ac.uk/training/training-pathways/text-analysis-pathway)
+- If you want to familiarise yourself with the good practices of using text analysis in research, you can have a look at our [Pathway of Learning in Text Analysis](https://www.cdcs.ed.ac.uk/training/training-pathways/text-analysis-pathway)

-During the meeting, we are going to use [this shared document]() to discuss and it will remain available afterwards for you to use.
+- During the meeting, we are going to use [this shared document](https://github.com/DCS-training/Digital-Method-of-the-Month/blob/main/DMM%20Docs/Text%20Analysis.md) to discuss and it will remain available afterwards for you to use.

-If you’re new to this training event format, or to CDCS training events in general, [read more on what to expect from CDCS training](https://www.cdcs.ed.ac.uk/what-expect-cdcs-training).
+- If you’re new to this training event format, or to CDCS training events in general, [read more on what to expect from CDCS training](https://www.cdcs.ed.ac.uk/what-expect-cdcs-training).
 Here you will also find details of our cancellation and no-show policy, which applies to this event.

 Let us know if you have any questions.

 Best Wishes,

-The CDCS Team
+The CDCS Team"

 ## 3 Silent Disco.
 "Silent Disco: Introduction to Text Analysis"